strimzi/strimzi.github.io/_posts/2019-11-17-strimzi-at-kubecon-san-diego.md

 <!--more-->

-If you are attending KubeCon, you have two opportunities to see live demo of Strimzi in the mini-theather at Red Hat Booth (#D1):
+If you are attending KubeCon, you have two opportunities to see live demo of Strimzi in the mini-theatre at Red Hat Booth (#D1):
 * On **Tuesday at 3:50pm**
 * On **Thursday at 11:10am**